Beyond Low Rank + Sparse: Multi-scale Low Rank Matrix Decomposition: Multi-scale Low Rank Matrix Modeling

 \subsection{Multi-scale low rank + noise}

-Before moving on to the convex formulation, we note that our multi-scale matrix decomposition can easily account for data matrices that are corrupted by additive white Gaussian noise.
+Before moving to the convex formulation, we note that our multi-scale matrix modeling can easily account for data matrices that are corrupted by additive white Gaussian noise.
 Under the multi-scale low rank modeling, we can think of the additive noise matrix as the largest scale signal component and is unstructured in any local scales.
-Specifically if we observe instead,
+Specifically if we observe instead the following

-where $X_{\text{noise} }$ is an independent and identically distributed Gaussian noise matrix.
-Then we can define a reshape operator $R_{\text{noise} }$ that reshapes the entire matrix into an $MN \times 1$ vector and the resulting matrix fits exactly to our multi-scale low rank model with $L+1$ scales.
+where $X_{\noise}$ is an independent and identically distributed Gaussian noise matrix.
+Then we can define a reshape operator $R_{\noise}$ that reshapes the entire matrix into an $MN \times 1$ vector and the resulting matrix fits exactly to our multi-scale low rank model with $L+1$ scales.
 This incorporation of noise makes our model flexible in that it automatically provides a corresponding convex relaxation, a regularization parameter for the noise matrix and allows us to utilize the same iterative algorithm to solve for the noise matrix.
 Figure~\ref{fig:hanning_noisy} provides an example of the noisy multi-scale low rank matrix decomposition.